Requirements after acceptance into Nurse Residency Program

 Through this rigorous process, UW Health has demonstrated that it meets national standards for its program to support new nurses during their first year of practice.

-There are currently 40 Nurse Residency Programs accredited through CCNE in the United States.
+There are fewer than 50 nurse residency programs accredited through CCNE in the United States.

 Video